header pic header text

 These songs are based on sacred phrases and sacred ideals that have had powerful spiritual influences in my life, and they are offered freely as a celebration of the Divine.

-The words and phrases in these songs have found their way to me through several different teachers, and are now a part of my own daily spiritual practices, regardless of what language they may have originated in.
+The words and phrases in these songs have found their way to me through several different spiritual teachers, and are now a part of my own daily spiritual practices, regardless of what language they may have originated in.
 They are offered here for the glory and praise of the Almighty.
 I hope and pray that they may be blessings in your life too.

 Each of these songs has a story to tell, and it would be delightful if you would join into the story by singing along or playing along, letting these songs become your prayers too.